cmars/stigmerge/README.md

 Stigmerge can be compiled from source and run on the command-line with [Termux](https://termux.dev) on Android.

+Rust compilation can be memory intensive, and may OOM on memory-constrained devices.

 You'll need to install Rust and Cargo to build it, and the following runtime dependencies:

 ```bash